mvtta/42Cursus/README.md

 All work is being developed under the strict guidelines of the school,
 and exclusive norm.
-The threshold to pass any project is 100%, we may attempt as many times we want.
+The threshold to pass any project is 100%,
+We may attempt to validate as many times we want.
-Most of libc functions are **forbiden** thus our own implementation
+Most of libc functions are ** forbidden ** thus our own implementation
 of basic funtionalities.
 ```
 ###### Cursus Structure